shadowjeet/Programming-and-APIs-for-Interaction/README.md

 # Programming-and-APIs-for-Interaction
-##Coursework Hand In 2
+Coursework Exam Hand In 2

-The repository contains the source code of train ticket purchasing application.
+The repository contains the source code of train ticket purchasing android application.

-Programming-and-APIs-for-Interaction which is an application
+For now the code is fully able to run in android mobile device.

+To run the application follow these steps

+1) Create new flutter project in Android Studio or any other IDE
+2)